 As you can see, more than one University offers Radiography.
 This means the cut-off mark for Radiography varies.
 You can check these universities JAMB UTME cut off marks here.
 Radiography is a good course and you can also check the top best science courses.
 This should not influence you.
 Follow your heart or seek my counsel.

 Radiography is how many years course?

-In Nigeria, if you gain admission to study Radiography at the university through JAMB UTME, you will study Radiography for four years.
-If you gain admission through direct entry, you will study this course for three years.
-And of course there is room for more years if you have extension; the aftermath of carryover courses.
+In Nigeria, if you gain admission to study Radiography at the university through JAMB UTME, you will study Radiography for five years.
+If you gain admission through direct entry, you will study this course for four years.
+And of course, there is room for more years if you have an extension; the aftermath of carryover courses.

 Radiography is under which faculty in Nigeria?